-- Challenges are based on analysis of EYP/APP (Assessing Pupil Progress against curriculum criteria) and assessment tasks.
-A mathematics and English target are set termly - Targets are communicated to parents through letters home and orally at Parents' Consultation Evenings in the Autumn and Spring terms - Targets are communicated with children orally in lessons and on the class challenge board - Outcomes are reported to parents through letters home and orally at Parents' Consultation Evenings in the Spring term.
+- Challenges are based on analysis of Key Performance Indicators / Development Matters and related assessment tasks.
+A mathematics and English target are set termly - Targets are communicated to parents through letters home and orally at Parents' Consultation Evenings in the Autumn and Spring Terms - Targets are communicated with children orally in lessons and in their books.
+The ladder of challenges is displayed on the class challenge board - Outcomes are reported to parents through letters home and orally at Parents' Consultation Evenings in the Spring Term.
 They are summarised in the annual written report - Class Teachers and the Leadership Team review individual progress against challenges and look at whole school trends.